mattsmiths/pollinatorcam/README.md

 Several environment variable are used for configuration/running.
 Please set the following in your ~/.bashrc (or wherever else is appropriate).
-Note this must be at the TOP of your bashrc (before the 'check if interactive' block):
+Note this must be at the TOP of your bashrc (before the 'If not running interactively'... line).
+You may have to use nano in the terminal to make these edits:

 ```bash
 export PCAM_USER="camera login user name"